 Breathwork is a term used to describe any kind of controlled breathing exercise or breathing technique that is often used for mental health treatment purposes.

-Breathwork refers to many different breathing techniques, exercises, and programs.
-While these may differ, all forms of breathwork help you to consciously focus on inhaling and exhaling while performing deep breaths and focused controlled breathing.
+There are many different breathing techniques, exercises, and programs that exist inside the umbrella term “breathwork”.
+While all forms differ slightly, all types of breathwork can help you to consciously focus on inhaling and exhaling while performing deep breaths and focused controlled breathing.

 While breathwork might be fashionable right now, the practice is not new.
 People have been performing breathwork for thousands of years and it is central to yoga.